JayKim97/recipeFinder/README.md

+# Project Status MVP

+Recipe Finder is currently in the proccess of moving the databse to Mongodb and parsing pluralization on ingredients/recipes

 # recipeFinder

 Recipe Finder is web application allowing you to keep track of ingredients you have and display all the possible recipes you can try.